Tuesday, November 11, 2025

 I've been super interest in Bryan Charles Waller and his role in the Doyle family, and as a result I've been going back over everything about Charles Altamont Doyle.
 CAD was a severe alcoholic, and from 1885 onwards was in permanent care till his death in 1893.
 CAD was a draughtsman by trade and an artist, and he executed illustrations for both 'A Study in Scarlet' and 'The Mystery of Cloomber' while in Montrose Royal Lunatic Asylum (Sunnyside).

 While in Montrose, CAD also created what is believed to be a series of artistic notebook.
 It is suggested these were partly created to demonstrate that he was not insane.
-Only one of these notebooks remains, covering about three months in 1889, and was discovered in the 1970s.
+One of these notebooks, covering about three months in 1889, was discovered in the 1970s.
 Sherlock enthusiast Michael Baker published the notebook....
 I'm assuming it was then broken up to sell. individual leaves (I might be wrong).
+Baker's introduction mentions that the Foley family owned two other notebooks, so others may some day be available for inspection and analysis.

 Two things ; CAD regularly draws angels over people (including himself) and regularly expresses the feeling or with that he'll be free / dead soon.
 So sad.